EmilBurman/Java_TestAutomationFramework/README.md

 * See gradle.properties or build.gradle for an overview of the different libraries used for the framework.

+## Extending the framework
+Currently there are no hard rules within the framework, but there are several patterns used that is recommended to continue using:
+- Every API test is currently using a builder pattern to create a URI and then use that for further tests towards their API management class.
+- Every API management class currently implemenents the API management interface.
+This is to ensure consistency between classes.
+- The Selenide framework uses a factory pattern to determine the needed browser.
+It is recommended to maintain this pattern since it eases management of the webdriver itself.
+- The implementation of Selenide is built upon the Page Object Model, which decouples tests and the selenide framework itself.
+It is highly recommended that every extension to the selenide test suite maintains this implementation.

+### Possible improvements
+The current BDD implementation is barebones, it is more of a proof of concept than anything else.
+If anyone would like to further this implementation please feel free to do so.

+The API management classes are currently directly connected to the tests, but could be further abstracted through a API management keeper classes, implementing a facade strategy pattern.
+It is arguably implemented through the manamgent class itself towards the http calls, but could certainly be improved upon.

 ## Authors

 * **Emil Burman** - *Initial work* - [Github](https://github.com/EmilBurman)